-25. See Joel Achenbach, "The Experts in Retreat: After-the-Fact Explanations for the Gloomy Predictions," Washington Post, February 28, 1991; and Jacob Weisberg, "Gulfballs: How the Experts Blew It, Big-Time," New Republic, March 25, 1991.
-26. Jack Snyder and Stephen Van Evera make this argument in its boldest form.
-See Jack Snyder, Myths of Empire: Domestic Politics and International Ambition (Ithaca, NY: Cornell University Press, 1991), esp. pp. 1, 307-8; and Van Evera, Causes of War, esp. pp. 6, 9.

-27. Relatedly, some defensive realists interpret the security dilemma to say that the offensive measures a state takes to enhance its own security force rival states to respond in kind, leaving all states no better off than if they had done nothing, and possibly even worse off.
-See Charles L. Glaser, "The Security Dilemma Revisited," World Politics 50, No. 1 (October 1997), pp. 171-201.
-Given this understanding of the security dilemma, hardly any security competition should ensue among rational states, because it would be fruitless, maybe even counterproductive, to try to gain advantage over rival powers.
+- 26. Jack Snyder and Stephen Van Evera make this argument in its boldest form.
+See Jack Snyder, Myths of Empire: Domestic Politics and International Ambition (Ithaca, NY: Cornell University Press, 1991), esp. pp. 1, 307-8; and Van Evera, Causes of War, esp. pp. 6, 9. - 27.
+Relatedly, some defensive realists interpret the security dilemma to say that the offensive measures a state takes to enhance its own security force rival states to respond in kind, leaving all states no better off than if they had done nothing, and possibly even worse off.
+See Charles L. Glaser, 'The Security Dilemma Revisited,' World Politico 50, No. 1 (October 1997), pp. 171-201.
+Given this understanding of the security dilemma, hardly any security competition should ensue among rational states, because it would be fruitless, maybe even counterproductive, or try to gain advantage over rival powers.
 Indeed, it is difficult to see why states operating in a world where aggressive behavior equals self-defeating behavior would face a "security dilemma."
 It would seem to make good sense for all states to forsake war and live in peace.
 Of course, Herz did not describe the security dilemma this way when he introduced it in 1950.
-As noted, his original rendition of the concept is a synoptic statement of offensive realism.

-28. Although threatened states sometimes balance efficiently against aggressors, they often do not, thereby creating opportunities for successful offense.
+As noted, his original rendition of the concept is a synoptic statement of offensive realism. - 28.
+Although threatened states sometimes balance efficiently against aggressors, they often do not, thereby creating opportunities for successful offense.
 This matter will be discussed at length in Chapters 8 and 9.
 Snyder appears to be aware of this problem, as he adds the important qualifier "at least in the long run" to his claim that "states typically form balancing alliances to resist aggressors."
 Myths of Empire, p.
-11. Aggressors, however, will be tempted to win victory in the short term, hoping they can use their success to shape the long term to their advantage.
+11. Aggressors, however, will be tempted to win victory in the short term. hoping they can use their success to shape the long term to their advantage.
 Regarding the offense-defense balance, it is an amorphous concept that is especially difficult for scholars and policymakers to define and measure.
-See "Correspondence: Taking Offense at Offense-Defense Theory," International Security 23, No. 3 (Winter 1998-99), pp. 179-206; Jack S. Levy, "The Offensive/Defensive Balance of Military Technology: A Theoretical and Historical Analysis," International Studies Quarterly 28, No. 2 (June 1984), pp. 219-38; Kier A. Lieber, "Grasping the Technological Peace: The Offense-Defense Balance and

-International Security," International Security 25, No. 1 (Summer 2000), pp. 71-104; Scan M. Lynn-Jones, "Offense-Defense Theory and Its Critics," Security Studies 4, No. 4 (Summer 1995), pp. 672-74; John J. Mearsheimer, Conventional Deterrence (Ithaca, NY: Cornell University Press, 1983), pp. 24-27; and Jonathan Shimshoni, "Technology, Military Advantage, and World War I: A Case for Military Entrepreneurship," International Security 15, No. 3 (Winter 1990-91), pp. 187-215.
+See "Correspondence: Taking Offense at Offense-Defense Theory."
+International Security 23.
+No. 3 (Winter 1998-99), pp. 179-206; Jack S. Levy, "The Offensive/Defensive Balance of Military Technology: A Theoretical and Historical Analysis," International Studies Quarterly 28, No. 2 (June 1984), pp. 219-38; Kier A. Lieber, "Grasping the Technological Peace: The Offense-Defense Balance and International Security."
+International Security 25, No. 1 (Summer 2000), pp. 71-104; Sean M. Lynn-Jones, "Offense-Defense Theory and Its Critics," Security Studies 4, No. 4 (Summer 1995), pp. 672-74; John J. Mearsheimer, Conventional Deterrence (Ithaca, NY: Cornell University Press, 1983), pp. 24-27; and Jonathan Shimshoni, "Technology, Military Advantage, and World War I: A Case for Military Entrepreneurship," International Security 15, No. 3 (Winter 1990-91), pp. 187-215.
 More important, there is little evidence that defense invariably has a crushing advantage over offense.
 As discussed in the remainder of this paragraph, states sometimes attack and lose, whereas at other times they attack and win.